On The Scalability of P2P Swarming Systems: Introduction

 \section{Introduction}

 Peer-to-peer (P2P) swarming systems have been tremendously successful in disseminating content in the Internet and major companies have adopted this architecture.
 For instance, \textit{Blizzard entertainment} distributes large files via the \textit{Blizzard downloader}, which is based on the \textit{BitTorrent Opensource}.
-Ubuntu Linux is also available to download via BitTorrent.
-The \textit{Amazon Simple Storage Service} (Amazon S3) is an infrastructure for data storage that supports the BitTorrent protocol for distributing files.
-Although the fraction of P2P traffic has \eat{relatively } decreased \daniel{in relative terms} due to NetFlix (which contributes to the fraction of WWW traffic) it continues to grow in absolute terms and has increased approximately 12\% between 2009 and 2011 \cite{SIGCOMM2011}.
-In addition, recent proposals suggest the use of P2P for distributing large files in content oriented networks \cite{ccn} paving the way towards a Network Swarm Architecture.
+Ubuntu Linux is also available to download via BitTorrent and the \textit{Amazon Simple Storage Service} (Amazon S3) supports the BitTorrent protocol for distributing files.
+In addition, recent proposals suggest the use of P2P for distributing large files in content oriented networks~\cite{ccn} paving the way towards a Network Swarm Architecture.

 P2P architectures have been studied for over a decade and numerous models have been proposed to address the performance of the approach.
-Examples include models to determine the impact of incentive mechanisms and the download/upload rates on performance~\cite{fan2006delicate, chow2009bittorrent}; studies to understand \textit{free riding} \cite{xia_muppala_2010} and the way by which files are disseminated; studies on fairness and availability issues \cite{murai2012heterogeneous,e2013interplay}.
-In addition, several works have focused on block distribution and peer selection strategies \cite{laurent}.
+Examples include models to determine the impact of incentive mechanisms and download/upload rates on performance~\cite{fan2006delicate, chow2009bittorrent}, fairness~\cite{murai2012heterogeneous} and availability~\cite{e2013interplay}.
+In addition, several works have focused on block distribution and peer selection strategies~\cite{laurent}, and proposed improvements to the standard BitTorrent protocol~\cite{xia_muppala_2010}.